Duncan McLaren: Family

 Firstly, in 1829, he married Grant Aitken (1805–1833).
 Following her death he married Christina Gordon Renton (1813–1841).
 Finally, in 1848, he married Priscilla Bright (1815–1906), who outlived him by twenty years.
 All three wives are buried with him.

-He was the father of John McLaren (son of his first wife), Agnes McLaren, Catherine McLaren (mother of F. S. Oliver) (with his second wife Christina Renton), and then Charles McLaren, Helen Priscilla McLaren and Walter Stowe Bright McLaren (with his third wife Priscilla Bright McLaren).
+He was the father of John McLaren (son of his first wife), Agnes McLaren, Catherine McLaren (mother of F. S. Oliver) (with his second wife Christina Renton), and then Charles McLaren, Helen Priscilla McLaren, and Walter Stowe Bright McLaren (with his third wife Priscilla Bright McLaren).

-Artistic recognition
+Artistic depictions

 A full-length portrait of McLaren by George Reid RSA hangs in the Old Council Chamber (now called the Diamond Jubilee Room) within Edinburgh City Chambers.